froelich/sf-relate/README.md

 - `notebooks/data/pos/chr[1-22].txt` contains the list of physical positions of each SNPs on the haplotypes.
 Note that the build 37 is used in UK Biobank data, and one needs to ensure that these physical positions match the build version used in the genetic maps.

-Other files generated from the [preparation step](#preparation-of-test-data-from-uk-biobank) but are not needed to run SF-Relate are:
+Other files generated from the [preparation step](#preparation-of-test-data-from-1000-genomes) are:
 - `party{i}/maf/{mf}/chr[1-22]_numsnps.txt` stores the number of SNPs in each haplotype.
-- `party{i}/maf/{mf}/chr[1-22].npy` stores a boolean vector, that indicates (filters) the subset of SNPs to be used in the KING computation (with respect to the original UKB haplotype panel).
 - `ground_truths/all_king_maf{mf}.npy` stores all pairwise KING coefficients between the samples, computed on the subset of `M` SNPs.
 - `ground_truths/KING.dat` stores all related pairs across the parties, where each row contains `P0	ID0	P1	ID1	Kinship	deg` with the following meaning
     - `P0` and `P1` specifies where the samples are located (party 0 or 1)